 The Johnson County Museum offers innovative and engaging field trip experiences at two locations, the Johnson County Arts & Heritage Center in Overland Park and the Lanesfield Historic Site in Edgerton, KS.

-All elementary programs include a guided tour of our signature exhibit Becoming Johnson County, unstructured exploration time in KidScape, and one of the structured activities described below.
+All elementary programs include a guided tour of our signature exhibit Becoming Johnson County, unstructured exploration time in KidScape (preschool-3rd grade), and one of the structured activities described below.

 Retro Storytime!
 Remember The Little Red Hen?
 The Poky Little Puppy?
 Your preschoolers will love the stories and illustrations from long ago, read by a special guest from the 1950s All-Electric House!
 After the story, enjoy an art project for little hands.
-(Approximately 45 minutes).
+Program lasts approximately 1 hour.

 K and 1st Grade

 Thank You Community Helpers.
 What is a community and who are the helpers?
 Play an active game and work together to solve puzzles as your class learns about the real people who help in Johnson County.
 Includes a kid-friendly tour of the signature exhibition "Becoming Johnson County" and exploration time in KidScape.
-(Approximately 2 hours).
+Program lasts approximately 2 hours.

 2nd Grade and Up

 History Detectives.
 Put on your white gloves and grab your clipboards!
 Use your observational and critical thinking skills as you evaluate a mystery object from the past.
 Includes a kid-friendly tour of the signature exhibition "Becoming Johnson County" and exploration time in KidScape.
-(Approximately 2 hours).
+Program lasts approximately 2 hours.

 Community Planners Challenge.
 Students watch the story of Johnson County unfold, then work together to create a city of their dreams!
 Working in small groups, students choose a mayor and plan roads, buildings, landscapes, and special places.
 Includes a kid-friendly tour of the signature exhibition "Becoming Johnson County" and exploration time in KidScape.
-(Approximately 2 hours).
-Adaptable for students in middle school.
+Program lasts approximately 2 hours.

 - Students may purchase items from the Lanesfield Gift Shop List, if teachers approve.
 Please let the museum staff know if your group intends to purchase so time can be allotted.

-Living History Teacher Packet: Learn more about what to expect on your class’s field trip as well as pre- and post-visit ideas to extend class learning.
+Living History Teacher Packet: Learn more about what to expect on your class’s field trip, Social Studies standards this program addresses, as well as post-visit activities to extend classroom learning.